Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “I think I’ve changed my mind about working with him.
 Like ever.
 Hard no,” Sal muttered, arms crossed.

 Dan shook his head, incredulous.
 “How does he get away with half the bollocks that comes out of his mouth?
 It’s mental.
-He’s like a bloody sociopath with no filter.”
+He’s a bloody sociopath.
+No filter.
+No boundaries.”

 Andy exhaled, slow.
 “He’s a titan, alright.
 In every sense of the word.
 That’s why.
 Men like him don’t answer to anyone.
 Just… keep your heads down.
 Do your jobs.
 And never, ever go to one of his parties.”
 He jabbed a finger toward us for emphasis.
 “No matter who invites you.”